Hal McCoy

-Harold Stanley "Hal" McCoy Jr. (born October 18, 1940 in Akron, Ohio) is an American sportswriter.
+Harold Stanley "Hal" McCoy Jr. (born October 18, 1940) is an American sportswriter.
 McCoy was a beat writer for the Dayton Daily News (Dayton, Ohio), covering the Cincinnati Reds baseball team.
 He still covers all Reds home games, writing a blog for the Dayton Daily News and for his own web-site, halmccoy.com.
 He also writes for pressprosmagazine.com.
-He was honored by the Baseball Writers' Association of America (BBWAA) in 2002 as the winner of the J. G. Taylor Spink Award, which is awarded annually at the National Baseball Hall of Fame induction festivities "for meritorious contributions to baseball writing."
+He was honored by the Baseball Writers' Association of America (BBWAA) in 2002 as the winner of the J. G. Taylor Spink Award "for meritorious contributions to baseball writing."
 He gained national attention in 2003 when he continued to cover the Reds despite strokes in both his eyes that left him legally blind.

 Education

 He is an honors graduate from the Kent State University School of Journalism.
 He played first base at Kent on a partial baseball scholarship.

 Writing career

 McCoy has covered the Cincinnati Reds since 1973.
 He was at the forefront of the Pete Rose investigation, breaking many stories during the 1989 season while also covering the Reds on a daily basis.
 McCoy also covered the infamous reign of former Reds CEO Marge Schott, the 1990 World Champion Reds, multiple baseball strikes and Reds ownership changes.
 Unable to travel to Philadelphia for the NLDS in 2010, he broadcast live from his home on the post-game show for Games 1 and 2 on FOX Sports Ohio's post-game wrapup.

 He has won 52 Ohio and national writing awards and was the first non-Cincinnati newsperson elected to the Cincinnati Journalists Hall of Fame.
 McCoy has been the Cincinnati BBWAA Chapter Chair 22 times and was the BBWAA national president in 1997.
 He is the third writer from the Dayton Daily News to win the Spink Award, joining Si Burick (1982) and Ritter Collett (1991).
 He was inducted into the National Sports Media Hall of Fame in 2015.
 In 2016, he was inducted into the Dayton Region Walk of Fame, complete with a sidewalk plaque on Dayton's West Third Street.
 In 2015 the press box at legendary Howell Field in Dayton was named The Hal McCoy Press Box.

 On June 8, 2015, McCoy was inducted in the National Sportscasters and Sportswriters Association's Hall of Fame.